Sunderland veteran on top of world after support group help lands him new job

-Founder Ger Fowler contacted the Royal British Legion on Ricky's behalf to secure a four-figure grant to cover the cost of his specialist training.
+Veterans in Crisis founder Ger Fowler contacted the Royal British Legion on Ricky's behalf to secure a four-figure grant to cover the cost of his specialist training.

 Ricky, who served in Afghanistan as a sapper with the Royal Engineers, initially provided personal security for professional footballers on Merseyside after leaving the forces in 2015.

 He said: "I decided I wanted a change and was contacted by Ger within 24 hours of him getting my number.